 Variable Option.
-The sole purpose of the Variable Option is to hold Purchase Payments until they are transferred to the Index Options.
+The Variable Option is available for allocation of Purchase Payments and any earnings and is also used to temporarily hold Purchase Payments allocated to the Index Options until they are transferred to the Index Options.
 The Variable Option's performance is based on the AZL Government Money Market Fund, the underlying fund in which the Variable Option invests.

 This Contract is not a short-term investment and is not appropriate if you need ready access to cash.
 Withdrawals could result in withdrawal charges, negative Daily Adjustments, taxes, and tax penalties.
-The maximum potential loss from a negative Daily Adjustment is either -99% or -35% depending on the Index Option.
+The maximum potential loss from a negative Daily Adjustment is -99%.